alfarom256/MinifilterResearch/Write-up.md

 0d fffff38b`51f3dc40 00000000`00000000     nt!KiStartSystemThread+0x34
 ```

-As it turns out, the only xref I could find for this function was from within `FltpInitInstance`, so I felt like I was on the right track.
-Inspecting the pool for the first argument, I found that the value stored in `rcx` pointed to, as expected, an `_FLT_INSTANCE` structure for our newly-reloaded minifilter.
+As it turns out, the only cross reference I could find for this function was from within `FltpInitInstance`, so I felt like I was on the right track.
+By inspecting the pool for the first argument, I found that the first argument value stored in `rcx` pointed to a pool allocation used for `_FLT_INSTANCE` structures for our newly-reloaded minifilter.
+Checking against the `_FLT_INSTANCE` type, I found that the first argument was pointer to a `_FLT_INSTANCE`.

 ```
 kd> !pool @rcx